Degrees of glory: Inhabitants

-Smith and Rigdon stated, "we saw the glory and the inhabitants of the telestial world, that they were as innumerable as the stars in the firmament of heaven, or as the sand upon the seashore".
+Smith and Rigdon stated, "we saw the glory and the inhabitants of the telestial world, that they were as innumerable as the stars in the firmament of heaven, or as the sand upon the seashore."
 Bruce R. McConkie suggested that by implication this means that "most of the adult people who have lived from the day of Adam to the present time will go to the telestial kingdom."

 Son of perdition

 Role in temple ordinances

 During the original endowment temple ordinance, church members moved between ordinance rooms that represented the three different kingdoms of glory.
-In most newer LDS temples, the majority of the moves between rooms have been replaced with changes in lighting to represent changes from one degree of glory to the next.
+In newer LDS temples, the majority of the moves between rooms have been replaced with changes in lighting to represent changes from one degree of glory to the next.
 In some of the church's older temples (e.g., the Salt Lake, Idaho Falls Idaho, Manti Utah, and Cardston Alberta temples), the classic version of the endowment ceremony is still done by moving from room to room.
 Every LDS temple includes a celestial room—representing the celestial kingdom—that is separate from the other ordinance rooms.

 Hypothesized influence of Emanuel Swedenborg

 Some, including Mormon historian D. Michael Quinn, have argued that various parts of the plan of salvation were influenced in part by Emanuel Swedenborg's book Heaven and Hell.
 In Heaven and Hell, Swedenborg wrote that "[t]here are three heavens" that are "entirely distinct from each other."
-Swedenborg called the highest heaven "the Celestial Kingdom."
-He also stated that the inhabitants of the three heavens corresponded to the "sun, moon and stars."
+Swedenborg called the highest heaven "the Celestial Kingdom", although this was already a common term for heaven before Swedenborg's writings.
+He also stated that "The Lord is seen as a sun by those who are in His celestial kingdom, where love to Him reigns, and as a moon by those who are in His spiritual kingdom, where charity to the neighbor and faith reign".

 Swedenborgian writings were spread widely in New England in the early 1800s by Swedenborgian missionaries.
 In 1839 Smith met with a recent Latter Day Saint convert from Swedenborgianism, Edward Hunter, and told him, "Emanuel Swedenborg had a view of the world to come, but for daily food he perished."
-Others, including Smith's biographer Richard Bushman have argued it is more likely that Smith and Swedenborg developed their ideas independently based on 1 Corinthians chapter 15.
+Others, including Smith's biographer Richard Bushman have argued it is more likely that Smith and Swedenborg developed their ideas independently based on 1 Corinthians chapter 15 and 2 Corinthians 12:2.